LinkedIn Outreach for Recruiters: 5 Templates That Get Candidate Responses

 Template 3: The Industry Intel Drop

-This template works for passive candidates who are not actively looking.
-Lead with valuable industry insights they cannot get elsewhere, positioning yourself as a resource, not a pest.
+This template works for passive candidates who aren’t actively looking.
+Lead with valuable industry insights they can’t get elsewhere, positioning yourself as a resource, not a pest.

 Subject Line: Market intel that might interest you